digitallysavvy/agora-signaling-demo/GUIDE.md

 # Agora Real-Time Signaling
-In this guide we'll walk through how to build a simple signaling web app, using the Agora Signaling Web SDK, demostrating how to implement messaging channel features.
+In this guide, we'll walk through how to build a simple signaling web app using the Agora Signaling Web SDK, demonstrating how to implement messaging channel features.

-Given today’s fragmented JS landscape, this tutorial is HTML, CSS, and vanilla JS.
-In this guide we will be using Vite for the dev environment.
+Given today’s fragmented JS landscape, this tutorial uses HTML, CSS, and vanilla JS.
+We'll use Vite for the development environment.

 ## Pre Requisites
 - [Node.JS](https://nodejs.org)